How to debug Divio Cloud deployment problems#

-Python project, indicates that a specified dependency cannot be found - typically because two or more of the components in your system have specified incompatible Python dependencies.
+Python application, indicates that a specified dependency cannot be found - typically because two or more of the components in your system have specified incompatible Python dependencies.

-For Aldryn Django projects, see How to identify and resolve a dependency conflict.
+For Aldryn Django applications, see How to identify and resolve a dependency conflict.

 Probable fault: A Node error has halted the build.